LarisaCof/IS1200-Computer-Hardware-Engineering/Project/README.md

-# termometer
+TEMPERATURE

-Original code produced by @h4xxel, changes made by William Lewin and Karim Rabhi
+This project was a part of the Computer Hardware Engineering course at KTH Royal Institute of Technology.

-A project implementing a thermometer on a Chipkit Uno32
+A project implementing a thermometer that displays the temperature in Celsius, Fahrenheit or Kelvin degrees on a Chipkit Uno32.
+Further additions were images, such as a snowflake and a sun icon during a certain temperature interval.